Frequently Asked Questions

 All American broadcast information for the 2021 season is available on CFL.ca

 4. HOW DO I REQUEST SPONSORSHIP OR A DONATION FROM THE CFL?

 Please note that we do not accept sponsorship or donation requests online.
 For all donation requests or auction items please send a detailed letter to:

 5. I HAVE A CFL PRODUCT I WOULD LIKE TO SELL, WHERE CAN I FIND OUT LICENSING INFORMATION?

 For all CFL licensing inquiries please visit here.

-Tickets can be purchased by visiting our Tickets page.
-You can click on the team links to buy tickets online or call the team ticket offices at the numbers listed.
+Season Seats, Flex and Multi-game ticket packages are available now and can be purchased by visiting our tickets page.
+Select your team link to buy online or call your team ticket offices at the numbers provided.

 Unfortunately we do not store a great deal of this type of information at the League office.
 However, information can be found via the Canadian Football Hall of Fame website.
 More detailed inquiries of should be forwarded to the Canadian Football Hall of Fame in Hamilton, Ontario.